palmamango/TechProject/methodology.md

 Before performing the SPARQL query, we utilized a Large Language Model (LLM) to explore potential historical events or cultural practices in Italy that could be linked to the mandolin.
 The prompt we used in the LLM was:

-**Prompt:**
+> ### Prompt:
 > What historical events or cultural practices in Italy could be linked to the mandolin?
 Let’s think step by step.

 The LLM, specifically GPT-4o, provided a comprehensive response, outlining various cultural and historical aspects related to the mandolin in Italy.
-We employed a **Chain of Thought prompting technique**, specifically using a [zero-shot approach combined with Chain of Thought reasoning](https://www.promptingguide.ai/techniques/cot#zero-shot-cot-prompting#zero-shot-cot-prompting).
+We employed a **Chain of Thought prompting technique**, specifically using a [zero-shot approach combined with Chain of Thought reasoning](https://www.promptingguide.ai/techniques/cot#zero-shot-cot-prompting).
 This technique allowed the model to generate a step-by-step analysis, ensuring that the connections made were logical and detailed.

 Here’s the response we received:

-**LLM Response**:

 > ### LLM Response:
 >